All Episodes

 There were some reporters trailing along.

-This is according to witnesses in about 13,000 different angles of video tape.
+This is according to witnesses in about 13,000 different angles of videotape.

-And she has now uh filed a police report some days later, and Lewandowski has been charged by the Palm Beach County State Attorney's Office with this misdemeanor battery.
+And she has now filed a police report some days later, and Lewandowski has been charged by the Palm Beach County State Attorney's Office with this misdemeanor battery.

 Trump has been making the rounds, press conference on his airplane, press conferences all over the state of Wisconsin, TV appearances defending Lewandowski.